 To make them as difficult to use as possible, one should:

 - Use arcane terminology.
 Anybody can confound an untrained lay user of the key by writing "adaxial leaf side" instead of "upper leaf side".
 The real prize is to find expressions that are so specialised to your group of organisms or so local to your geographic area that only three other taxonomists on the planet will be able to understand what you mean.
-Prime example in Australian daisies: the "claw".
-Nobody outside of the country will understand it because the international community of daisy researchers calls it the "stereome".
-(And non-botanists will of course not know either expression, and they certainly won't guess that the "claw" is the thickened lower part of involucral bracts, which themselves are the small leaves surrounding a daisy head.)
+Prime example in Australian daisies: the "claw", which is the petiole of an involucral bract.
+(And non-botanists will of course not know either expression.)

 - Instead of writing questions that divide the number of remaining species neatly into two approximately equal halves, have a string of questions that divide between one single species and all others.
 Bonus points if the first answer to each question is a long list of characters and the alternative is always a laconic "characters not found in this combination".